shihyuanwang/Python-Programming/Comic Images Webscraping/README.md

 2. Extract the link to the previous image with BeautifulSoup/Requests

-3. Write a for loop that will run 10 times, saving the latest comic images in the same location as the ython code.
+3. Write a for loop that will run 10 times, saving the latest comic images in the same location as the python code.